Do the self-employed get pensions?

-If you’re self-employed, you won’t have access to a company pension scheme, but you can still pay into a personal pension.
-Like most company schemes, personal pensions are defined contribution, or money purchase, pension schemes.
+If you’re self-employed, you won’t have access to a company pension scheme, but you can still pay into a personal, private pension for the self-employed.
+Like most company schemes, personal pensions are defined contributions or money purchase pension schemes.

 That means the amount of income you’ll receive from your pension at retirement will depend on how much you’ve put into it and how the money invested performs over time, once charges are taken into account.